Jean Maupin started the year as teacher, and was replaced mid-year by Charles Griggs.

 This was the last year for Bertha Grace Graves at Bohannon.
 After graduating Macon High School in 1954, she married Forest Andrew Good, of Excello, Missouri.

-The Rufener family was a force at Bohannon School during the 1950s.
+The Rufener family was also a force at Bohannon School during the 1950s.
 Lillie Mae Rufener had an older sister, Barbara, and two older brothers, Gene, and Jimmy, at Bohannon School in 1948-49.
 Over the next years a number of other Rufener boys attended.
 They lived on a farm about a mile east of the school, and managed to be the first arrivals on most days.
 They brought a presence, and leadership of a how-to-do-things variety.
 The school had a massive coal furnace, on the right as one entered, and a coal shed a few yards in front of the door.
 During the time the Trachta children attended, one of the Rufener boys was normally in charge of banking the fire at night, and keeping it stocked with coal during the day.
 During this year, that duty fell to Gene Rufener, another eighth grader who made it his business to watch out for the younger children.

 Each day began with the Pledge of Allegiance and a sing-along.
 Bertha Grace played the piano and, since she played only by ear in those days, students were limited to songs she knew.
 That included most of the numbers in the songbook.
 She petitioned to play popular songs, but that was seldom allowed, for some reason.